fornwall/rust-script/README.md

 ```

 ## Things That Should Probably Be Done

-* Write a front-end suitable for use with both UNIX hashbangs and file associations.

 * Suppress Cargo/rustc output unless there's actually a problem.
 Downside: scripts that require lots of network access and dependency compilation will appear to hang for a while with no feedback.